 1. Is ‘unfeeling’ always a negative trait?

 Generally, yes.
-It usually implies emotional insensitivity or coldness, often perceived negatively.
+It usually implies emotional insensitivity or coldness, often perceived negatively in relationships, service, leadership, or storytelling.

 2. Can someone be unfeeling in a specific situation but not in general?

-Yes, people can display unfeeling behavior temporarily, especially under stress or when trying to suppress emotions.
+Yes.
+People can respond in an unfeeling way temporarily, especially under stress, burnout, fear, or when they’re trying to suppress emotions.

 3. Is ‘unfeeling’ the same as ‘stoic’?

 Not quite.
-While both can describe emotional restraint, ‘stoic’ is often viewed positively as self-control, whereas ‘unfeeling’ implies indifference or lack of compassion.
+While both can describe emotional restraint, ‘stoic’ is often viewed positively as calm self-control, whereas ‘unfeeling’ suggests indifference or lack of compassion toward others.

 5. Can ‘unfeeling’ apply to actions as well as people?